Sadsnake1/word-smith/README.md

 Your note content, in memory, while the note is open — for word counts, syntax colouring and paragraph detection.
 It's read from the editor and discarded.
 It is never copied, cached, or written anywhere.

+The writing report additionally reads the notes in a folder when you open that tab, to total them up.
+Those totals are held in memory and recomputed when a file changes.

 It also reads a note's frontmatter, to honour the `wordsmith:` and `ws-*` overrides.

 ### What it stores

 One file: `data.json`, inside the plugin's own folder in your vault.

-It holds your settings.
+It holds your settings, plus any file and folder word targets you set.
 If you enable **Restore cursor position**, it also stores a line number, column and scroll offset per note path — capped at the 300 most recent notes.
 That's file *paths* and *positions*, never file contents.
 Turn the setting off and delete `data.json` to clear it.

 Nothing else is stored, anywhere.